CathalSweeney6/thefjordblog/README.md

 4. Copy your database URL from your ElephantSQL dashboard.
 5. Return to your Gitpod workspace, create a new file called env.py and ensure that this file is included in your gitignore file list.
 6. Next, add the env.py file to your settings.py file.
 Swap the insecure key in your settings.py file, with the new `SECRET_KEY = os.environ.get('SECRET_KEY')`.
 Then, replace the database in settings.py with `DATABASES = {'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}`.
 Enter your secret key, along with your database information to the env.py file, and migrate all changes.
 7. Create a Cloudinary account.
 Once created, copy your API authentication information from your profile.
 Add this information to your env.py file, under `CLOUDINARY_URL`.
 Add cloudinary_libraries to the list of installed apps in your settings.py file, `STATICFILES_STORAGE`, `Cloudinary_storage.storage.StaticHashedCloudinaryStorage`, and connect your base directory to static, by using `os.path.join`, and create a static route.
-To connect our base directory to static and set up static route, Follow these steps to establish a media URL,  `Cloudinary_storage.storage.MediaCloudinaryStorage`.
+To connect your base directory to static and set up static route, Follow these steps to establish a media URL,  `Cloudinary_storage.storage.MediaCloudinaryStorage`.
-8. Add `TEMPLATES_DIR =  os.path.join(BASE_DIR, 'templates')` under your base direcory in your settings.py file.
+8. Add `TEMPLATES_DIR =  os.path.join(BASE_DIR, 'templates')` under your base directory in your settings.py file.
 Change the D-I-R-S key to align towards the new templates directory variable.
 9. In your settings.py file, add your Heroku host name into the list of allowed hosts, whilst additionally adding 'localhost'.
 10. Create a new Procfile: `web: gunicorn your_project_name.wsgi`.
 11. In Heroku, reveal your Config Vars and add a SECRET_KEY, the `CLOUDINARY_URL`, `DISABLE_COLLECTSTATIC =1`, the DATABASE_URL, and set your PORT to 8000.
-12. Select Github as the deployment method connect to your Github repository.
+12. Select Github as the deployment method to connect to your Github repository.
 13. Configure your desired deployment setting in the 'Deploy' tab.
 15. Choose whether to 'Enable Automatic Deploys,' for automatic deployment, when you push updates to Github, or not.

 ## Final Deployment to Heroku

-1. Create a runtime.txt: `python-3.8.13`.
+1. Create a runtime.txt, by entering: `python-3.8.13`.
 2. Ensure that  `DEBUG = False` in settings.py before any deployment.
 3. Add: `X_FRAME_OPTIONS = SAMEORIGIN` to settings.py.
 4. In Heroku settings, delete the Config Vars entry: `DISABLE_COLLECTSTATIC = 1`.